 As if the shift to the cloud weren’t complicated enough, enterprise topologies have also shifted from a single cloud to multi-CSPs (cloud service providers).
-This additional layer of complexity raises additional security challenges, requiring teams to handle working with multiple organizations and domains.
+This additional layer of complexity raises additional cyber security threats and challenges, requiring teams to handle working with multiple organizations and domains.
 Issues include:

-- Interfacing with numerous providers: Each cloud provider has its own proprietary, internal SIEM and different means of collecting and monitoring data, collecting logs, creating alerts, and managing incidents.
+Interfacing with numerous providers: Each cloud provider has its own proprietary, internal SIEM and different means of collecting and monitoring data, collecting logs, creating alerts, and computer security incident management.

 The move to the distributed architectures raises additional questions around analytics.